If you’re thinking of purchasing a new POS solution, ensuring you avoid these 7 mistakes will save you time and money.

 - Evaluating too many software programs.

 After Mistake # 5, it might seem counter-productive to say this but sometimes you can evaluate too many solutions.
-After a while you experience “information overload’ and start mixing up which solutions provide which features.
+After a while, you experience “information overload’ and start mixing up which solutions provide which features.
 When this happens, it’s not uncommon for people to start their evaluation over from scratch – or just choose the first (or last) or cheapest solution and hope for the best.
-It’s okay to reach out to a lot of vendors and POS solution providers for your initial introductory calls or discussions; but distill your list down to two or three vendors that can give you detailed demonstrations of their solutions.
+It’s okay to reach out to a lot of vendors and POS solution providers for your initial introductory calls or discussions, but distill your list down to two or three vendors that can give you detailed demonstrations of their solutions.
 You’ll be able to compare better and you won’t waste your time (and other people’s time) running around in circles trying to remember which products provided which features.

 - Choosing a Merchant Services Provider before buying your POS system.

 Another mistake retailers make when purchasing their first POS system is choosing the company that will process credit cards and debit cards for them before they buy their POS system.
 Since banks offer a wide variety of merchant services, including credit/debit card processing services, they will always try to sign you up for their merchant services offerings when you set up your bank account.
-But it’s premature to do it before you buy your POS system because if you want your system to integrate to your Merchant Services Provider’s host processor, you will need to choose a POS system that has already been certified by your Merchant Services Provider.
+But it’s premature to do it before you buy your POS system because if you want your system to integrate into your Merchant Services Provider’s host processor, you will need to choose a POS system that has already been certified by your Merchant Services Provider.
 Most POS systems are integrated to multiple Merchant Services Providers, but not necessarily to the one your bank promotes.
 So if you want the benefits of having an integrated card payment solution, make sure you choose your POS system first; then ask your POS vendor which Merchant Services providers they support; and negotiate a contract with one of them.